LukaslWeber/Search-Engine-Project/README.md

 You should then be able to create a Django run configuration with the type Django Server.
 In our case, Environment variables were: "PYTHONUNBUFFERED=1;DJANGO_SETTINGS_MODULE=SearchEngine.settings"

 If no folder called "media" exists in the project, please create it.
+Furhtermore if no folder called "results" is in "data_files", please also create it.

 ## Create Index